17SABT71M3/ffstr.bat/README.md

-< FINDSTR REGEX > is different in operation from regular expected regex. therefore please test your inputs and regex using FINDSTR independently to confirm the output/efficacy
+NOTE: < FINDSTR REGEX > is different in operation from regular expected regex. therefore please test your inputs and regex using FINDSTR independently to confirm the output/efficacy
+_________

 Let's delve into the workings of the script and regex itself: